airmelt/LeetCode/#26 Remove Duplicates from Sorted Array 删除排序数组中的重复项.md

+# 26 Remove Duplicates from Sorted Array 删除排序数组中的重复项

 __Description__:
 Given a sorted array *nums*, remove the duplicates [**in-place**](https://en.wikipedia.org/wiki/In-place_algorithm) such that each element appear only *once* and return the new length.

 Do not allocate extra space for another array, you must do this by **modifying the input array [in-place](https://en.wikipedia.org/wiki/In-place_algorithm)** with O(1) extra memory.

 __Example__:

 **Example 1:**

 Given *nums* = **[1,1,2]**,